“Over 50 years experience in the Broadacre Agriculture Industry”

-With over 40 years of experience in the Broadacre Agriculture Industry, RFM NT is one of Australia’s leading manufacturers of innovative planting equipment.
+With over 50 years in the Broadacre Agriculture Industry, RFMNT is one of Australia’s leading manufacturers of retrofit equipment.

-RFM’s manufacturing is now in its 2nd generation.
-RFM NT has overcome many challenges and celebrated triumphs, by aiming to be innovative with new products.
+RFM’s manufacturing is in its 2nd generation with the next generation coming through.
+RFMNT has overcome many challenges and celebrated triumphs, by being innovative with new products.

 RFM began manufacturing in 1960 when Austin Ryan OAM, a farmer from Beulah, began developing farm equipment in his workshop.
-After licencing his first cultivator (the Scaravator) to Bolwell & Johns, (Horsham), Austin quickly realised there was a need for more productivity on farms.
-Uniquely, this would enable farmers to increase efficiency and cover more acres in less time during planting.
+After licencing his first cultivator (the Scaravator) to Bolwell & Johns (Horsham), Austin realised a need for more productivity on farms.
+Uniquely, this would enable farmers to increase efficiency and cover acres quicker during planting.
 His innovative Scaravator design overtook the industry and propelled the company.
 Ultimately, becoming one of the largest privately-held agricultural equipment manufacturers in Australia.

-In 1972, Austin began manufacturing the Ryan Scaravator, a highly superior cultivator compared to the original Scaravator.
-Consequently, it was the first spring release wideline cultivator to be widely recognised.
+In 1972, Austin began manufacturing the Ryan Scaravator, a superior cultivator compared to the original Scaravator.
+Consequently, it became the most recognised spring release cultivator.
 In the beginning, the first 50 units were constructed on the family farm.
-Eventually, due to exponential sales manufacturing was relocated to Warracknabeal in Victoria’s northwest.
+Eventually, due to exponential sales manufacturing relocated to Warracknabeal in Victoria’s northwest.

-In the summer of 1976, for winter planting, Austin built an airseeder for use on his own farm.
-Therefore pioneering a new level for planting seed versus the conventional drill system.
+In 1976, for winter planting, Austin built an airseeder for use on his farm.
+Therefore, pioneering a new level for planting seed versus the conventional drill system.
 In particular, a seed hopper that would straddle over the cultivator.
-A new era of Ryan equipment began, cementing the Ryans’ leadership in planting equipment.
+This new era of Ryan innovations cemented the Ryans’ leadership in planting equipment.
 In addition, catching the attention of large manufacturers.

-Every company strives for a product so far ahead of its time.
-Ultimately for Austin that would be his single-disc planter in 1983 and then his deep banding system in 1986.
+Every company strives for a product ahead of its time.
+For Austin that would be his single-disc planter in 1983 and his deep banding system in 1986.
 Obviously, farmer acceptance was challenging at times.
 Nowadays, both concepts are common practice on farms.

 The extreme Australian seasons over the years have been trying for Ryan manufacturing.
-Whilst the severe droughts presented a multitude of challenges, it always seemed to bring the best out of Austin.
-In turn, these pressures lead to increased opportunities to further develop products to aid farmers.
+Whilst the severe droughts presented a multitude of challenges, they seemed to bring out the best in Austin.
+In turn, these pressures lead to increased opportunities to develop products to aid farmers.